Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: RESULTS

-\textbf{Synthetic graph experiments.} In Figure~\ref{fig:synth}, we examine the impact of the density of the true graph and dataset size on performance.
-When the number of edges is low (and thus most nodes have a single parent), CD-UCT and Greedy Search perform similarly.
+\textbf{Synthetic graph experiments.} In Figure~\ref{fig:synth}, we examine the impact of the true graph density and dataset size on performance.
+When the edge count is low (and thus most nodes have one parent), CD-UCT and Greedy Search perform similarly.
 As the density grows, and determining the relationships edge-by-edge may no longer be accurate, the two curves diverge: CD-UCT improves substantially (as does Random Search), while Greedy Search is akin to randomly sampling a trajectory.
 Regarding dataset size, performance improves for all methods as the number of datapoints increases.
-The relative performance of CD-UCT and Greedy Search remains similar, while Random Search notably plateaus.
+The relative performance of CD-UCT and Greedy Search remains similar, while Random Search plateaus.

 \textbf{Scaling to larger graphs.} Our final experiment is performed with a synthetic graph with $d=50$ as previously described.
-These results are displayed in Table~\ref{tab:scaleup}.
+These results are displayed in Table~\ref{tab:discrete-results}.
 CD-UCT shows statistically significant better performance in terms of reward and metrics with respect to Greedy Search, albeit only marginally for the latter.
 RL-BIC cannot function with graphs of this size as it needs to model $d^2$ edge probabilities, which is unsurprising given the remarkable increase in wall clock time observed from $d=11$ to $d=20$ as shown in the Supplementary Material.
+We attribute the better performance of score-based methods relative to CAM, LiNGAM, and NOTEARS to the use of quadratic regression both in the ground truth generation and the scoring function, acting as a strong model class prior.